TEALSK12/apcsa-public/Unit1/Lesson-104.md

-If you are able to laminate student work, or have plastic sleeves available for students that have binders, it would be a good idea to reinforce/preserve student error-correction algorithms (see today's Activity).
+If you are able to laminate student work, or have plastic sleeves available for students that have binders, it would be a good idea to reinforce/preserve student error-correction algorithms (see today’s Activity).
 Students should be referring to these sheets often in the first few months of the course, so they will get a lot of wear & tear.